Frequently Asked Questions

 You need to be entering your sophomore, junior, or senior year.

 - Is Summer Challenge a commuter or residential program?

 Summer Challenge is a residential program and participating students are required to live in the dorms on campus.

 - Can I earn college credit by participating in Summer Challenge?

 No. Summer Challenge is non-credit.
 At the end of the summer, students will receive a certificate of completion and evaluations from their instructors.

-- What does the program fee include?
+- What does the total charge include?

 - Can international students participate in Summer Challenge?

 Yes, international students are welcome to join the program.